oddbird/susy/README.md

 [![Build Status](https://travis-ci.org/oddbird/susy.png?branch=threeish)](https://travis-ci.org/oddbird/susy)

-Susy is an agnostic set of tools for creating powerful, custom layouts.
+Susy is a design-agnostic set of tools for creating powerful, custom layouts.
 We didn't want another grid system full of rules and restrictions — we wanted a power tool for building our own damn systems.
 Version Three is trimmed down to it's most basic components — functions that can be used to build any grid system.

-This is truely a grids-on-demand approach, where you build your own system, and we handle the math.
+> I like the idea of grids-on-demand, rather than a strict framework.<br />
+> – Chris Coyier, CSS Tricks

 Getting Started